aleph2c/miros/docs/_sources/glossary.rst.txt

       the post_lifo method.

    Factory
-      The Factory class inherits from the active object class and thereby gains all of it's abilities and relationship with the Active Fabric.
-In addition to this is can be used to manufacture state methods and nest them within one another.
+      The Factory class inherits from the :term:`active object<Active Object>` class and thereby gains all of it's abilities and relationship with the Active Fabric.
+In addition to this it can be used to manufacture state methods and nest them within one another.
 It also has a reflection feature, ``to_code`` which can be used to show what it's manufactured state methods would look like if they were hand crafted.

+      To learn about what a Factor is and how to use it, read the :ref:`using and unwinding a factory
+      example<towardsthefactoryexample-towards-a-factory>`.

    Event
       Any action in the world that your program cares about.
-It can be triggered by a user, an instrument or internally by your own design.
+It can be triggered by a user, an instrument or internally by an :term:`artificial event<Artificial Event>`.
 Your program will notice, then react to this event by running a subset of your design to manifest the behavior described by the chart's structure.
 An event is often named something.
-This name is called a signal.
+      This name is called a :term:`signal<Signal>`.
 An event can also carry a payload, which can be any data object describable by Python.

-      An event can be source from a ``post_fifo`` or ``post_lifo`` or ``publish`` call.
-An event can have an optional payload but it must be created with a signal.
-An event is always the second argument of your state methods.
+      An event can be source from a ``post_fifo`` or ``post_lifo`` or ``publish`` or ``dispatch`` call.
+An event can have an optional payload but it must be created with a :term:`signal<Signal>`.
+An event is always the second argument of your :term:`state method<State Method>`.

    Signal
-      A signal is a common set of enumerations that apply to all sets of events within the system.
+      A signal is a common set of enumerations that apply to all sets of :term:`events<Event>` within the system.
 They are used to catagorize events into pools of commmon meaning that can be used by your state methods to take action upon.
 There are external signals (which you define as a user) and internal signals like INIT_SIGNAL, ENTRY_SIGNAL, EXIT_SIGNAL .. which are used internally by the event processor algorithm.

    Publish
       An active object can publish an event anytime by using the ``publish`` method.
-This will pass the event to the active fabric which will search and determine if any other active objects have subscribed to the event.
-      If they have it will post this event into their internal queue so that it will be consumed during a future run-to-completion process.
+This will pass the event to the active fabric which will search and determine if any other active objects have :term:`subscribed<Subscribe>` to the :term:`event<Event>`.
+If they have it will post this event into their internal queue so that it will be consumed during a future :term:`run to completion<Run To Completion>` process.

    Subscribe
       A subscription is a multi-statchart concept.
-When an active object would like to receive and respond to a message provided by another active object it can subscribe to the signal that that event will contain.
+When an active object would like to receive and respond to a message provided by another active object it can subscribe to the :term:`signal<Signal>` that that event will contain.

    Run To Completion
       A run to completion process begins when a statechart receives an event.